Flooding

 - Place sandbags or barriers around doors and low-lying entryways.

-- Protect your vehicles: Move your car to higher ground.
-Avoid parking near trees, power lines, or flood-prone areas.
+- Protect your vehicles: Avoid parking near trees, power lines, or flood-prone areas.

 For more information on what you should put into your ‘go-bag’ in case of an emergency, go to Pack Your Go Bag Now.